 In each program, you will learn the practice of individual and group counseling, working with diverse populations.
 You will also have the flexibility to focus your studies in the field you hope to pursue as a career, while taking advantage of professional internship opportunities.

-Each of our programs provides the convenience of completing your degree in two or more years, depending on how many classes you take per semester.
+Each of our programs provides the convenience of completing your degree at your own pace, depending on how many classes you take per semester.

 A Career with a Future